reserve now!

 Maui hid until morning and watched the sun begin his daily journey.
 As the first ray of sunshine appeared, Maui snared it with his lasso of twisted coconut fiber.
 When the sun demanded to be released, Maui would not let go.
 He essentially told the sun, “Promise me that you will move more slowly across the sky.”
 Left with no choice, the sun struck an agreement.
 He would move slowly for six months of the year, and then move at his preferred pace for the other six months.
 Agreeing to the bargain, Maui hurried home and told his mother.
 As a reward, Hina made her son a new cape that dried in one afternoon.

 The Haleakala Highway was completed in 1935.
 This main road has switchbacks with many blind turns and very steep drop-offs but leads to the peak of Haleakala.
 Although parts of the road are restricted, it is open to the public as a well-maintained two-lane highway.
 Be aware that cattle and other local animals are often encountered on the roadway.
-Check out Hawaii Discount(#hawaiidiscount) for the best offers and prices on tours such as one up to Haleakala
+Check out Hawaii Discount(#hawaiidiscount) for the best offers and prices on tours such as one up to Haleakala.
+Get discount tickets for Royal Lahaina Luau.

 why book